Feature

 1.1 Performance comparison

-Maximum Intranet Bandwidth | Maximum Package | Support Situation | |
+Maximum Intranet Bandwidth | Maximum Package | Fee | Support Situation | |

-Without Network Enhancement | 10G [1] | 300,000 PPS | Previous Generation Series of Cloud Hosts |
+Without Network Enhancement | 10G [1] | 300,000 PPS | Free | Previous Generation Series of UHosts |

-Network Enhanced 1.0 | 10G | 1,000,000 PPS | Previous Generation Series of Cloud Hosts |
+Network Enhanced 1.0 | 10G | 1,000,000 PPS | Additional charge (see the console) | Previous Generation Series of UHosts |

-Network Enhanced 2.0 | 22G [2] | 2 cores: 1,250,000 PPS 4 cores: 2,500,000 PPS 8 cores: 5,000,000 PPS 16 cores and above: 10,000,000 PPS | Kujie Series Cloud Hosts |
+Network Enhanced 2.0 | 22G [2] | 2 cores: 1,250,000 PPS 4 cores: 2,500,000 PPS 8 cores: 5,000,000 PPS 16 cores and above: 10,000,000 PPS | Additional charge (see the console) | Outstanding Series UHosts |

-[1] Under the condition of not enabling network enhancement, the ability to receive and send packages is the main performance bottleneck, so that the cloud host usually cannot reach the upper limit of 10G bandwidth.
+[1] Under the condition of not enabling network enhancement, the ability to receive and send packages is the main performance bottleneck, so that the UHost usually cannot reach the upper limit of 10G bandwidth.
 The maximum bandwidth can be calculated by the package upper limit (300,000 PPS) x average package size.
 For example, if the size of the communication package is 1400 bytes, the maximum bandwidth is 300000×1400×8=3.36Gbps.

 [2] The bandwidth limitations of different specifications can be found in Intranet IP